Gehre47 C1943 10 22

 Therefore, NEOCP data in pseudo-MPECs is shown "redacted" : the observation time, position, and magnitude are overwritten with pseudo-random characters and then masked with a black bar.
 You can look on NEOCP itself and get the data, if the object is still there.

-I consider this requirement to be a little peculiar, considering that the actual data is perfectly available on NEOCP.
-I've yet to encounter an observer who objected to their data being posted on pseudo-MPECs.
-But I assume MPC has (or did) encounter somebody who asked for their data not to be re-distributed.
+The actual data is usually available on NEOCP, until that object is either MPECed or removed.
+Some observers want any observations they make of artificial objects to be redacted.
+I've yet to encounter an observer who objected to data for natural objects being posted on pseudo-MPECs.
+But I assume MPC has (or did) encounter somebody who just flat-out didn't want their observations to be re-distributed.
 And it's not a difficult request to honor.

 Some observers have kindly given permission for their observations to be shown unredacted.
 So you will see some NEOCP data redacted, and other data not redacted.